 The EFC team is a group of talented and dedicated professionals whose collective experience and expertise ranges across the key institutions and fields pertinent to advocacy of higher education access, affordability, and success.
 Their knowledge and expertise is available for individual member assistance and technical and programmatic assistance.

-Debra Chromy is the President of Education Finance Council (EFC), the national association representing nonprofit and state-based higher education finance organizations.
-Dr. Chromy leads EFC’s advocacy efforts on regulatory and legislative issues related to student loans and higher education.
-She collaborates with all EFC members, EFC’s Board of Directors, staff, the Administration, Congress, and other industry groups, facilitating and promoting EFC’s goals and initiatives.
-In addition, Dr. Chromy works to develop and implement member services and operational and communications strategies.
+Gail daMota is the President of Education Finance Council (EFC), the national trade association representing nonprofit and state-based higher education finance organizations.
+EFC members strive to increase postsecondary access, affordability, and success for millions of students and their families by offering the resources needed to successfully plan, save, and pay for college.
+In her role as President, Ms. daMota leads EFC’s advocacy efforts on legislative and regulatory issues related to higher education finance.
+She works collaboratively with the EFC Team, all EFC members, Board of Directors, the Administration, Congress, and other industry groups to promote EFC’s goals and initiatives and to identify and develop opportunities for EFC and its members.

-Ms. daMota came to EFC with more than a decade of experience in higher education, strategic planning, and personnel management and development.
-Prior to joining EFC, Ms. daMota was the Director of Federal Relations for the Connecticut Student Loan Foundation (CSLF), reporting directly to the President.
-Prior to CSLF, she was the Vice President of Operations with KISSsystems, a financial aid third-party servicer and software developer of an integrated student records management and financial aid processing software.
-Before joining KISSsystems, Ms. daMota was a financial aid director and trade school owner.
-She served as Treasurer of the Connecticut Cosmetology School Association and developed several continuing education programs.
-She served on the Board of Directors of the American Association of Cosmetology Schools and on their Government Relations Committee.
+Ms. daMota came to EFC in 2001 with more than a decade of experience in higher education, strategic planning, and personnel management and development.
+Prior to joining EFC, Ms. daMota was the Director of Federal Relations for the Connecticut Student Loan Foundation (CSLF), serving as the primary point of contact between CSLF and the Connecticut congressional delegation and federal regulatory agencies.
+Prior to CSLF, she was the Vice President of Operations for a financial aid third-party servicer and financial aid software firm.

 Ms. daMota has a B.S. in Business Finance from Arizona State University.
 She is a native of New England and currently resides in Alexandria, Virginia.